Srinika99/Blog-sites-scraping/README.md

 # BLOG SCRAPER v1

-This project is a Python script that uses the requests and BeautifulSoup libraries to scrape the titles and links of recently posted articles from a set of websites (in this case, freeCodeCamp and Hacker News) and saves them to a reading list if they match certain keywords.
+This project is a Python script that uses the requests and BeautifulSoup libraries to scrape the titles and links of recently posted articles from a set of websites and saves them to a reading list if they match certain keywords.

 ## REQUIREMENTS